Amid peace bid, U.S. got purported letter from Taliban chief

 The accelerating efforts to set such talks in motion are a central part of the Obama administration's strategy for leaving behind a modicum of stability as it winds down the U.S. combat mission in Afghanistan.

-A former imam and mujahideen guerrilla, Omar has not participated in initial U.S. contacts with insurgent representatives, which have been focused on confidence-building measures.
+A former imam and mujahideen guerrilla, Omar has not participated in initial U.S. contacts focused on confidence-building measures.
 But his public support would be crucial for any peace agreement if substantive negotiations can be had.

 After over 10 years of war, Washington and its Western allies are announcing plans to steadily withdraw their troops amid doubts whether the chronically weak, corrupt Afghan government can confront ongoing violence.